micahcochran/scrape-schema-recipe/README.md

     location : string or file-like object
         A url, filename, or text_string of HTML, or a file-like object.

-    python_object : bool, optional
-        when True it translates some data types into python objects dates into datetime.date, datetimes into datetime.datetimes,
+    python_objects : bool, list, or tuple  (optional) when True it translates certain data types into python objects dates into datetime.date, datetimes into datetime.datetimes,
+          durations as dateime.timedelta.
+        when set to a list or tuple only converts types specified to python objects:
+            * when set to either [dateime.date] or [datetime.datetimes] either will convert dates.
-        durations as dateime.timedelta.  (defaults to False)
+            * when set to [datetime.timedelta] durations will be converted when False no conversion is performed (defaults to False)

     nonstandard_attrs : bool, optional
         when True it adds nonstandard (for schema.org/Recipe) attributes to the